BUTSpeechFIT/DiCoP/README.md

 The result is that a whole meeting is decoded per speaker in a single pass, with no segmentation, no speaker embeddings, and no separation front-end.

+A trained checkpoint is published at [BUT-FIT/DiCoP_v0.1](https://huggingface.co/BUT-FIT/DiCoP_v0.1) — pass the id straight to `--checkpoint` and NeMo fetches it.
+It is the checkpoint the [results](#results) below were measured with.

 ## Setup

 ```bash